What you need to know about the C.C.W. in Nevada:

 * Fees are non-refundable.
 Fees may have changed since the last update of this page, which was on 1/15/24.

 The Nevada C.C.W.
-Permit has reciprocity and is valid in 32 other states, which are:
+Permit has reciprocity and is valid in 32 other states:

 - Alabama